Eckart66/dr-doko-web/README.md

   In the directory dist/dr-doko-web you can now start the server node doko-server.js

+### Distribute to glitch.com:
+after npm run build:
+- distribute the dist/dr-doko-web directory
+- add the assets from src/assets to glitch assets
+- modify dist/doko-server.js to a file named "server.js" with the additions described in src/app/glitch_server.js:
+  (add and use the assets.js module, change the listener port) and distribute server.js

 ### Develop the project
 - like above:
   call npm run build and